 A greenway in New York City is a combination of paved multi-use trails and select sections of city streets, which form a designated recreational route that mostly connects larger parks in the city.

-A well-maintained and easy-to-use greenway, especially of the type separated from traffic, is an asset to the communities it runs through.
+A well-maintained and easy-to-use greenway, especially of the type separated from motor traffic, is an asset to the communities it runs through.
 Greenways are one answer to the increasing demand for safe and stress-free walking and bicycling, especially as alternative transportation.
 Greenways are also well suited for exercise, such as jogging, making them an ideal way to address public health issues by promoting an active lifestyle.
-In addition to all of that, there are environmental and economic benefits as well, including cleaning the air, protecting wildlife, reducing flood damage, and enhancing cultural awareness and community identity.
+In addition to all of the above, because trees and vegetation are an inherent part of the landscape, there are environmental and economic benefits as well, including cleaning the air, protecting wildlife, reducing flood damage, and enhancing cultural awareness and community identity.

 Below are links for further reading on the general benefits of greenways.